kartoza/miniSASS/docs/src/administrator/django-admin.md

         7. **Certificate Field:**  Allows administrators to upload user certificates as a part of the expert approval process.

-        8. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.
+        8. **Save:** Save the current record and then get redirected to the Django Admin Table/record list.

         9. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.